pauloricardo-ggs/CommandCaster/README.md

 - **Variable Management**: View, edit, and organize variables stored in the AWS Parameter Store.

-### Upcoming Features

-- **Docker Compose Container Management**: In a future update, CommandCaster will include support for managing containers using Docker Compose.
-This feature will facilitate running containers for projects with multiple services and databases across different environments (local, dev, hg).
-This functionality will be especially useful for developers needing a simplified way to run databases and services for testing in various contexts.

 ## Contact

 For questions or suggestions, please reach out via email at: [contact@pauloricardo.dev](mailto:contact@pauloricardo.dev)